 If you run OneDrive for Business with Office 2010, we recommend that you remove the SharePoint Workspace component from Office 2010.
 If you have a business requirement to run both SharePoint Workspace and OneDrive for Business, upgrade Office 2010 to Service Pack 2 (SP2) before you install OneDrive for Business.
 This provides the best compatibility.

-If you run OneDrive for Business on a Mac, see Sync files with the OneDrive sync client on Mac OS X.
+If you run OneDrive for Business on a Mac, see Sync files with OneDrive on Mac OS X.

 For complete system requirements info, see System requirements for Office.